Well, as usual, I’ve got a lot of territory to cover with this one.

 What’s going on in America now kinda sounds like a prequel to the show, doesn’t it?
 Even though Margaret Atwood was writing the novel during the Reagan era.

-Anyhoo, from what I can figure, births are incredibly low in the near future because of pollution and chemical spills and such, but hey, these nutjobs have created “a society that reduced its carbon emissions by 78% in 3 years.”
+Anyhoo, from what I can figure, these nutjobs are kidnapping these proven fertile ladies because births are incredibly low in the near future due to pollution and chemical spills and such — but don’t hate, because they’ve also created “a society that reduced its carbon emissions by 78% in 3 years.”

 What?
 Aw, snap!!